wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 # Contributors

+David Cook
+ISRG
+dcook@divviup.org

 Pierre Tholoniat
 Columbia University
 pierre@cs.columbia.edu

 # Overview of Differential Privacy {#dp-explainer}

+> XXX It feels like we haven't figured out the purpose of this section.
+I'd
+> suggest removing it from the draft and sticking it in some archive file.
+We
+> can bring back text from it as needed.

 Differential privacy is a set of techniques used to protect the privacy of individuals when analyzing user's data.
 It provides a mathematical framework